Tove Lo: 2019–2021: Sunshine Kitty

 On 31 May 2019, Lo announced through a press release that her fourth studio album would be titled Sunshine Kitty.
 The record's lead single, "Glad He's Gone", was released that same day alongside its lyric video.
 On 1 August, Lo announced that the album would be released on 20 September 2019.
 The second single, "Bad as the Boys" featuring Finnish musician Alma, was released the following day.
 Lo released the third single on 28 August 2019, "Jacques", a collaboration between her and British DJ Jax Jones.
 She then released "Really Don't Like U", featuring Australian musician and songwriter Kylie Minogue, on 6 September 2019.
 Five days earlier, Lo appeared in Alma's song "Worst Behaviour".

 On 15 January 2020, she released the single "Bikini Porn", which included the song "Passion And Pain Taste The Same When I'm Weak".
 In March 2020, Lo released an English cover of Veronica Maggio's song "Jag kommer" in partnership with Spotify for their It's Hits playlist.
 The song reached the top 40 in Sweden, Norway, and New Zealand.
 In May 2020 she released the Paw Prints Edition of Sunshine Kitty, a reissued version featuring 8 new songs including "Bikini Porn", her cover of "Jag kommer", and new single "sadder badder cooler".
 In July 2020 she released a contest where six fans could join her on her Animal Crossing: New Horizons island for a special DJ set by creating an outfit for their villager, with the best getting invited to the performance.
 On 5 February 2021, Martin Garrix released the track "Pressure", which features Lo.

 Lo made her feature film acting debut in the 2021 Swedish-language film adaptation of Vilhelm Moberg's The Emigrants.

-2022–present: Dirt Femme
+2022–present: Dirt Femme and Estrus

 On 11 February 2022, Lo released the single "How Long" in promotion of the soundtrack to the second season of American teen drama Euphoria.
-On 3 May 2022 she released the single "No One Dies From Love" through her own label Pretty Swede Records, marking her debut as an independent artist after being signed to Island Records since 2014.
+On 3 May 2022 she launched her own label, Pretty Swede Records, with Mtheory.
+The same day, Lo released the single "No One Dies From Love" through Pretty Swede Records, marking her debut as an independent artist after being signed to Island Records since 2014.
 On 21 June 2022 she announced that her fifth studio album Dirt Femme would be released on 14 October 2022.
 The album contains both "How Long" and "No One Dies from Love" as well as the single "True Romance".
 The track "Cute & Cruel" features the Swedish band First Aid Kit.
 Another single from this album, "2 Die 4", was released on 29 July 2022, which samples the melody of the 1969 hit Popcorn.